-Speed Warning: The Speed Warning display allows the driver to set a speed that they do not want to exceed.
-While the Options application is highlighted, press to select Speed Warning, then press to enter the Speed Warning menu.
+Speed Warning: If equipped, the Speed Warning display allows the driver to set a speed that they do not want to exceed.
+To set the Speed Warning press → when Speed Warning is displayed.
+Press → or ∨ to adjust the value.

-Press \sim or \sim to adjust the value.
-Press \checkmark to set the speed.
+Press ✓ to set the speed.